A month ago, a reader named Ida left the following comment in the “100 Steps” section of this website:

 Plastic clothing?
 That’s right.
 Labels like “40% wool, 60% Acrylic,” “90% cotton, 10% Spandex,” “50% cotton, 50% polyester,” or “100% cotton shell with 100% polyester liner” all mean clothing partially made out of plastic.
 Plastic that comes from oil.
 Synthetic fibers produced by the petrochemical industry.

-Okay, I realize that I was in Target and that even the cotton there is probably loaded with pesticides… Read the rest
+Okay, I realize that I was in Target and that even the cotton there is probably loaded with pesticides and flame retardants… Read the rest